- Evan Pugh University Professor

 - Research Data Management Specialist, Child Study Center

 Jacqui graduated from the University of Florida with a Bachelor of Science degree in Psychology and has been working at the CSC since 2010.
 Her primary responsibilities are to manage the FIRSt Families database, act as website editor and content manager for the CSC and FIRSt Families websites, as well as manage the CSC’s social media accounts and informational monitor.
 She provides direct assistance to the Associate Director and works directly with the Graduate Research Assistant on specific projects.

-- Project Specialist, Child Study Center
+- Clinical Research Coordinator, Child Study Center

 Jennifer Murray Connell is a Penn State alumna and joined the CSC in September 2017.
 Jenn earned her Masters of Social Work from the University of South Carolina and is a licensed clinical social worker.
 She has over 20 years of experience working with children and families around issues of mental health, family engagement, education, child welfare and juvenile justice.
 Prior to joining the CSC, she worked as a school social worker and the Coordinator of Social Work and School Counseling for Achievement First Connecticut and as Clinical Instructor of Social Work at the Yale Child Study Center.
 At the CSC, Jenn is the Project Manager for the Guided Play Program with Dr. Karen Bierman and is the Friendship Group Program Director.
 Additionally, Jenn provides clinical supervision and clinical and consultative services to children, youth, and adults at the Penn State Psychological Clinic.
 Jenn provides clinical supervision and serves as a member of the Center’s Trauma Informed Collaborative.